-The suits accuse the lenders of breach of contract, claiming they sold mortgage loans to Minneapolis-based Residential Funding that didn’t conform with its statements about their quality because of missing or inaccurate documentation, fraud by borrowers, or fraudulent or inflated appraisals.
+The suits accuse the lenders of breach of contract, claiming they sold mortgage loans to Minneapolis-based Residential Funding that didn’t conform with statements about their quality because of missing or inaccurate documentation, fraud by borrowers, or fraudulent or inflated appraisals.

 “Had RFC been aware of the defects in defendant’s loans, it would have never acquired them,” Residential Funding said in its complaint.

-An analyst hired by Residential Funding found that about 43.5 percent of the $460 million in loans it bought from the Swiss bank were “materially defective,” and many defaulted or became delinquent, according to the suit.
+An analyst hired by Residential Funding found that about 43.5 percent of the $460 million in loans it bought from the Swiss bank were “materially defective,” and many defaulted or became delinquent, according to the complaint.

 Residential Funding said it bought at least $3 billion in loans from SunTrust Mortgage and millions of dollars worth of mortgages from GreenPoint, according to the federal suits.